fosslight/fosslight-guide-en/scanner/1_dependency.md

 <span class="specific-title">How to Run</span>

-1. Linux
-  - Run the following command in the path where build.gradle (gradle's manifest file) exists.
+1. Run the following command in the path where build.gradle (gradle's manifest file) exists.
     ```
     $ fosslight_dependency
     ```
     - If the application folder name is not 'app', you must specify the application folder name with the -n option.
     ```
     $ fosslight_dependency -n {application_name}
-    ```
-2. Windows
-  - Place fosslight_dependency.exe in the directory where build.gradle (gradle's manifest file) exists, then double-click to run.
-  - If the application folder name is not 'app', run with the -n option in the command prompt.
-    ```
-    $ fosslight_dependency.exe -n {application_name}
     ```

 </div>